New York ADA Website Compliance Guide

 Over 3,300 New York government websites must comply with WCAG 2.1 Level AA

-🎯 2025 Game Changer - State Court Migration: Following federal court rulings requiring stricter standing proof, plaintiff attorneys increasingly file under NYSHRL/NYCHRL in state courts.
+🎯 2025 Game Changer - State Court Migration: The 16% decline in federal filings masks accelerating litigation risk.
+Following federal court rulings requiring stricter standing proof (post-Acheson), plaintiff attorneys increasingly file under NYSHRL/NYCHRL in state courts.
 State courts have lower barriers to standing and allow monetary damages unavailable under federal ADA.
-This shift makes New York the most dangerous jurisdiction for website accessibility litigation.
+True case volume is likely in the thousands when including state court filings, making New York the most dangerous jurisdiction for website accessibility litigation.

-📊 Serial Plaintiff Ecosystem: • 66% of 2024 cases filed by just 5 law firms • 41% of 2024 filings (961 cases) were against previously-sued entities • Three-year statute of limitations (extended Feb 2024) gives plaintiffs expanded filing window • "Cookie-cutter" template complaints under heightened judicial scrutiny in 2025
+📊 Serial Plaintiff Ecosystem & Judicial Frustration: • 66% of 2024 cases filed by just 5 law firms • 41% of 2024 filings (961 cases) were against previously-sued entities • NY federal judges increasingly frustrated with cookie-cutter template complaints, applying heightened scrutiny in 2025 • Some NY firms now filing 745% more cases in Illinois to avoid hostile NY federal courts • Three-year statute of limitations (extended Feb 2024) gives plaintiffs expanded filing window

 🏛️ Government Entity Compliance Requirements: DOJ's April 2024 Title II final rule mandates WCAG 2.1 Level AA compliance: • April 24, 2026 deadline for entities serving 50,000+ population • April 26, 2027 for smaller municipalities and special districts • 3,366 NY government entities must comply (1,523 cities + 62 counties + 731 school districts + 1,050 special districts)

-💰 Settlement Economics: Average government settlement: $55,000.
-NYC region settlements frequently exceed $100,000.
+💰 Settlement Economics (2025): Average government settlement: $55,000 (conservative estimate - NYC metro settlements frequently exceed $100,000).
 Attorney fees often equal or exceed base settlements.
-State law violations add compensatory damages and civil penalties on top of federal exposure.
+State law violations add compensatory damages and civil penalties on top of federal exposure, creating total exposure potentially exceeding $200,000+ for NYC-area entities.

 🚫 Accessibility Overlay Warning: 25% of 2024 lawsuits explicitly cited accessibility widgets/overlays as barriers rather than solutions.
 FTC fined AccessiBe $1M in January 2025 for deceptive compliance claims.
 Automated overlay products do NOT provide safe harbor from litigation.

-⏰ Critical Action Timeline: With 837 cases filed through mid-2025 and state court migration accelerating, New York government entities face existential compliance risk.
+⏰ Critical Action Timeline: With H1 2025 showing 637 federal cases and unmeasured state court migration accelerating, New York government entities face existential compliance risk.
+The decline in federal filings is NOT a reprieve - it signals a strategic shift to more dangerous state court litigation.
 Early WCAG 2.1 AA remediation essential.
 Emergency compliance costs 3-4x normal rates.
 Defer at your peril.

 New York by the Numbers